 - 4 large egg whites

 To prepare the meringue cake:

-Step 1.)
-Preheat your oven to 180°C. Grease a 22cm round springform cake tin and line with baking paper.
+1.)
+Preheat your oven to 180ºC.
+Grease a 22cm round springform cake tin and line with baking paper.

-Step 2.)
-Sift the flour, baking powder, white sugar, bicarb, cocoa, salt and cayene pepper into a bowl and mix.
+2.)
+Sift the flour, baking powder, white sugar, bicarb, cocoa, salt and cayenne pepper into a bowl and mix.

-Step 5.)
+5.)
 While the cake is baking you can make the meringue.
 Mix the castor sugar and cinnamon in a bowl.
 In a separate, clean bowl whisk the egg whites to soft peak stage.
 Continue whisking while you gradually add the cinnamon sugar.
 Carry on whisking until the mixture is thick and glossy and the sugar has dissolved.

 6.)
 Fold the white chocolate into the meringue.
 Carefully pile the meringue onto the hot cake and spread over the top.
 Return the cake to the oven for 30 minutes, or until a skewer inserted into the middle comes out clean.